StevenLomon/CS50-final-project/README.md

 `botocore==1.35.7`
 `awscli==1.34.7`
 `awsebcli==3.20.10`
-I was not able to resolve this.
-The CLI is broken!!
+(I was not able to resolve this.
+The EB CLI is broken!!
+Instead, I will use the Console version of Elastic Beanstalk.)

-Instead, I will use the Console version of Elastic Beanstalk.
  To prepare the Flask application for deployment a Procfile was created, the static repository was refactored to follow Flask stylistic guidelines (and changes was made in boilerplate.html to match) and a runtime.txt with the version of Python used was created.
 Everything was zipped and uploaded to Beanstalk.
 The EB application was set up with most values as default.
 Once the environment was launched and the Health status was set to Green, the domain could be accessed.
 At first there was a 502 Bad Gateway error but this was swiftly fixed by correcting the Procfile to use app:app instead of application:app since the Flask app object is called app.py.

 Once the application was up and running, I accessed the domain to actually see my web app!
 Elastic Beanstalk is amazing!!
 But upon running it, two problems occured (but they were easy to fix and all had to do with the EC2 instance profile permissions):
 1. The EC2 instance profile did not have access to upload files to S3.
 This was easily fixed.